oibur/Pokemon-TCG-Assistant/README.md

+January 26th, 2024
+I have written scripts to: 1. write my doubles 2. write my missing 3. update a master excel in prices folder that will keep track of prices over time.
+I am still trying to figure out how to
+1. pull prices of unlimited AND reverse
+2. multiply price by column quantity AND add unlimited and reverse totals together if I have both formats so that
+3. One total price is added per row (under the column title being the date) even if there are multiple columns for that row to be calculated.
+4. Continue with rest of requirements outlined below

 January 22nd, 2024
 My aim is to create an app that can help me keep track of all my Pokemon cards.
 1. What doubles do I have available to trade